-- At present, the classification of some species of bryophytes still remains arbitrary and is up for further studies.
+- At present, the classification of some species of bryophytes remains arbitrary and is up for further studies.

-Also known as the tracheophytes, vascular plants have been allowed by evolution to posses vascular tissues (xylem and phloem) that aid them to transport water and minerals.
+Also known as the tracheophytes, vascular plants have been allowed by evolution to possess vascular tissues (xylem and phloem) that aid them to transport water and minerals.
 All other plants like the members of the Phylum Pteridophyta, Gymnosperms, and Angiosperms are classified as vascular plants.
 The said plant phyla are described below.

 - Pteridophytes are seedless plants; being such, they are incapable of passing on their genetic material to their offspring using cones, fruits, or seeds.
-Instead, these group of plants produce spores that are located on the underside of their leaves known as sporophylls.
+Instead, these group of plants produces spores that are located on the underside of their leaves known as sporophylls.

 - Through time, pteridophytes have already adapted to a wide range of habitat: they can be aquatic, terrestrial, and even cold-resistant, but most of them still prefer to thrive in tropical regions.
 See the life cycle of Pteridophytes in detail here.